Budhyant/stanford-cme213.github.io/Lecture Notes/Lecture_14/Lecture_14.md

 You have not seen the details yet.
 So, it will be hard to follow.

-The take-home message is that no communication is required between nodes.
+The take-home message is that no MPI communication is required between nodes.

 ---
 class: center, middle